chaudum/rgain3/README.md

-**This repository is a fork of Felix Krull's `rgain` repository on Bitbucket which aims to port the codebase to a modern Python 3 version.**
+# 🎚️ rgain3

-# rgain3 -- ReplayGain tools and Python library
+## ReplayGain tools and Python library

-This Python package provides modules to read, write and calculate Replay Gain as well as 2 scripts that utilize these modules to do Replay Gain.
+This Python package provides APIs to read, calculate and write ReplayGain using Python as well as two scripts that utilize these APIs to apply ReplayGain information on audio files.

-[Replay Gain][1] is a proposed standard (and has been for some time -- but it's widely accepted) that's designed to solve the problem of varying volumes between different audio files.
-I won't lay it all out for you here, go read it yourself.
+_This is a Python 3 fork of Felix Krull's `rgain` repository on Bitbucket._

+## What is ReplayGain?

+> ReplayGain is a proposed standard published by David Robinson in 2001 to measure and normalize the perceived loudness of audio in computer audio formats such as MP3 and Ogg Vorbis.
+It allows media players to normalize loudness for individual tracks or albums.
+This avoids the common problem of having to manually adjust volume levels between tracks when playing audio files from albums that have been mastered at different loudness levels.

+-- Source: [Wikipedia][1]

+> ReplayGain is the name of a technique invented to achieve the same perceived playback loudness of audio files.
+It defines an algorithm to measure the perceived loudness of audio data.

+-- Source: [hydrogenaud.io][2]

 ## Requirements